WGLab/RankVar/README.md

 ```
 #### b) Run Phen2Gene

-Input files to Phen2Gene should contain HPO IDs, separated by UNIX-recognized new line characters (i.e., \n).
+Input files to Phen2Gene should contain HPO IDs (hpo_list.txt), separated by UNIX-recognized new line characters (i.e., \n).
 Alternatively you can use a space separated list of HPO IDs on the command line.

 ```bash
 python3 phen2gene.py -f example/HPO_sample.txt -out out/prioritizedgenelist
 ```